-In this case the customer operated a fairly high tech three-story office building.
-They recognized that the exit signs were beginning to show their age and they were looking for an alternative.
+Here at Signature Electric, we like to use these articles to discuss the work we do with our amazing customers.
+In this case, our customer operated a fairly high tech three-story office building.
+They recognized that the exit signs were revealing their age and they were looking for an alternative.

-The present signs were a mid range aluminum box.
-In most cases the old incandescent bulbs had been replaced with a retrofit LED lamps to save energy.
-While this does save money, the face of the sign is not always evenly lit with these new lamps.
-There was still a single DC incandescent lamp in the center of each sign which provided some degree of illumination in the event of a power failure.
-After years of service the signs did not all sit straight on the ceiling or wall and some of the faces were not fitting well either.
+Back then, the present signs were a mid range aluminum box.
+For a majority of cases, the old incandescent bulbs had been replaced with retrofit LED lamps to save energy.
+While this does save money, the sign is not always properly lit with new lamps.
+In the event of a power failure, only a single DC incandescent lamp illuminated the sign.
+After years of their service, the signs began to deteriorate.

-The customer selected a higher end edge lit LED universal sign.
-This choice of a truly universal sign meant that all 78 signs could be ordered without any concern for the pictogram orientation, voltage (ac or dc) and mounting method.
-The single universal sign fitted all locations.
+Our customer was smart and wanted to get ahead of the curve.
+They selected a high-end LED universal sign.
+The choice of a truly universal sign meant all 78 signs could be ordered without any concern for the pictogram orientation, voltage (AC or DC) or the mounting method.
+A single universal sign fit all the locations.

-The signs looked great and were as well lit when in the emergency mode as they were in the ac mode.
-This is quite unusual.
-A typical exit sign is quite dim in the dc (emergency) mode.
+The new signs looked great and shone as brightly in emergency mode as they did in AC mode.
+This is quite uncommon as a typical exit sign is very dim in the DC (emergency) mode.
 It relies on the fact that the other lights in the area are off in order to be seen.

-The simple answer is no. These codes are not retroactive.
-If the sign was approved when it was installed and you don’t change it, it can remain as is.
+The simple answer is no. These building codes are not retroactive.
+If the sign was approved upon installation, then it can remain as is.

-As we move into 2014 the need to change will depend on the scope of the job.
-Certainly a customer similar to the one described here changing all the signs in their facility will need to install the new green running man signs.
-However if you were just replacing one or two signs you could likely continue to install the old red exit signs to maintain continuity.
+In 2014, the need to change depended on the scope of the job.
+Certainly, someone similar to our customer here, will need to install the green running man signs if changing all the signs in their facility.
+However, if one or two signs require a replacement, one can continue to install the red exit signs to maintain continuity.

-The need to change a few signs may give you an opportunity to replace all the signs on one floor or level with the new pictogram.
-The running man pictogram helps to overcome the barrier of language and moves Ontario closer to the new international standard.
+The need to change a few signs may provide an opportunity to replace all the signs on one floor or level with the green pictogram.
+The running man pictogram helped to overcome the barriers of language and moved Ontario closer to the international standard.

-Believe it or not I still see customers with incandescent exit signs or very poorly lit signs.
-This may be the perfect opportunity for some energy savings and a nice visual upgrade.
+Believe it or not, I still see customers with the red exit signs or very poorly lit ones.
+This is the perfect opportunity for some energy savings and a nice visual upgrade!